 Bright by Text

 Bright by Text has been improving the health and wellness of Coloradans for 25 years.
 Bright by Text is a text messaging service that helps parents and caregivers of children prenatal to age eight make the most of everyday interactions.
 Offered in English and Spanish, our service provides developmental education and guidance through curated content from partners such as PBS, Centers for Disease Control and Prevention, and the CO Office of Early Childhood.
-Our messages are proven to stimulate early childhood interactions by equipping families with games, activities, videos and resources.
-In fact, 93% of caregivers indicate that Bright by Text prompted them to try out a learning activity, play with their child, and/or read a story.
+The messages are proven to stimulate early childhood interactions by equipping families with games, activities, videos and resources.

 COVID-19 and Special Education